OfficeDev/Microsoft-Teams-Samples/samples/tab-meeting-auto-recording/csharp/README.md

 ---
 page_type: sample
-description: This sample shows meeting auto recording.
+description: This sample demonstrates how to automatically record meetings and generate transcripts in Microsoft Teams.
 products:
 - office-teams
 - office